-The distinctive sound of this music often revolved around the electric guitar or acoustic guitar, and the use of a very subtle back beat in the rhythm section on electric bass guitar and drums, and keyboards like organ, piano or synthesizers since the 70s.
+The distinctive sound of this music often revolved around the electric guitar or acoustic guitar, and the use of a very subtle backbeat in the rhythm section on electric bass guitar and drums, and keyboards like organ, piano or synthesizers since the 70s.
 Besides the guitar or keyboard, saxophone and blues-style harmonica were sometimes used as a solo instrument.
-In its pure form, the rock music had three chords, a consistent and striking back-beat, and attractive melody.
+In its pure form, the rock music had three chords, a consistent and striking back-beat, and an attractive melody.

 In the late 60s and early 70s, it evolved into several types.
-Rock music that mixed with the folk music (local music in the U.S.) became folk rock, the music that mixed with blues became blues-rock and the one that mixed with jazz became a jazz-rock fusion.
+Rock music that mixed with the folk music (local music in the U.S.) became folk-rock, the music that mixed with blues became blues-rock and the one that mixed with jazz became a jazz-rock fusion.

 In the 70s, rock combined the influence of soul, funk, and Latin music.
-Also in 70s, rock evolved into various sub-genres (sub-categories), such as soft rock, glam rock, heavy metal, hard rock, progressive rock, and punk rock.
+Also in the 70s, rock evolved into various sub-genres (sub-categories), such as soft rock, glam rock, heavy metal, hard rock, progressive rock, and punk rock.
 The sub-categories of rock that were popular in the 80s were the New Wave, a hardcore punk, and alternative rock.
-In the 90s, there was grunge, Britpop, indie rock and nu metal.
+In the 90s, there was grunge, Britpop, indie rock and nu-metal.

 A group of musicians who specialize in playing this music is called rock band or rock group.
 Many rock groups consist of guitar player, lead singer, bass guitar player, and drummer.
 In this case, they form a quartet.

 Some rock groups take one or two positions above or use the main singer as a music player in addition to singing.
 In this case, they form a duo or trio.
 Another group has additional musicians like two rhythm guitars or a keyboardist.
-Somewhat less frequently, the rock group uses stringed musical instruments such as violin, cello or blower, such as saxophones, trumpet or trombones.
+Somewhat less frequently, the rock group uses stringed musical instruments such as violin, cello or blower, such as saxophones, trumpets or trombones.

-If you were to poll a group of people, I can guarantee that all of them have some kind of rock music either on their mp3 players, or in their house somewhere.
-It is engrained into our lives and influences the way we live our lives.
+If you were to poll a group of people, I can guarantee that all of them have some kind of rock music either on their mp3 players or in their house somewhere.
+It is ingrained into our lives and influences the way we live our lives.
 It is everywhere you go.
 Whether you’re at a hockey game, listening to radio stations, at parties, or wherever else, it is dominant over all other types of music.

-There was a point in time during the 90’s when pop music like Britney Spears and The Backstreet Boys was extremely popular and may have slightly drowned out the influence of the Rock Genre on radio stations, but it was still there.
-Even with Eminem’s debut of hardcore rap music and the birth of hiphop culture, Rock music was right there beside those other music genres still going strong.
+There was a point in time during the ’90s when pop music like Britney Spears and The Backstreet Boys was extremely popular and may have slightly drowned out the influence of the Rock Genre on radio stations, but it was still there.
+Even with Eminem’s debut of hardcore rap music and the birth of hip-hop culture, Rock music was right there beside those other music genres still going strong.

 Electronic music era of the present

-It is a shame that more of the Indie Rock Artists who create music today are not recognized in the mainstream music industry.
+It is a shame that more of the Indie Rock Artists who create music today is not recognized in the mainstream music industry.
 Some of them have some real potential.
 You can be guaranteed that one day, those bands will become popular again though.
 It is only a matter of time before Rock music is once again the biggest thing in the music industry.
 I believe that many other music genres come and go in their own period of time, but Rock Music, the very soul of music, will always be the choice of most people.